 This webinar is recommended for 2.5 CE Credit Hours.
 Each attendee will receive a Certificate of Attendance for self-reporting of CE Credits.View Delivery Options

-Kate Murphy is a Manager and has been a member of Crowe’s State and Local Tax group since 2016.
-Her primary focus is providing unclaimed property consulting and compliance services.
-Kate specializes... read more.
+Jeff Sustarsic is a Manager and has been a member of Crowe's unclaimed property practice since 2014.
+His primary focus is assisting holders of unclaimed property with annual compliance and navigating ... read more.

 Kristen McClellan has been a member of Crowe’s State and Local Tax group since 2019.
 She provides consulting and compliance services related to unclaimed property.
 Kristen specializes in multistate ... read more.